Limiting laws and consistent estimation criteria for fixed and diverging number of spiked eigenvalues: Introduction

+In our work, we propose consistent general information criteria that allow for general spiked eigenvalues, in that they need not be divergent or uniformly upper bounded, a fixed $k$ or $k=o(n^{1/3})$, and without requiring delocalization or sparsity conditions on the eigenvectors.
+Specifically, under the standard spiked covariance model with general distributions with finite fourth moments, we propose a general information criterion (GIC) that includes AIC and BIC as special cases, and is shown to achieve consistency under more general conditions compared to those established in \citet{Bai:Choi:Fujikoshi:2018} for AIC and BIC.
+Furthermore, under the general spiked covariance model, motivated by the adjusted eigenvalue thresholding procedure in \citet{Fan:Guo:Zheng:2022}, we propose an adjusted GIC that is consistent under general distributions with finite moments of order greater than 4.
+In Section \ref{section:experiments}, we compare our proposed estimation criteria with many existing methods including those mentioned above, and demonstrate their efficacy.

+\textbf{Main contributions.} In summary, our work makes three key contributions.
+First, for diverging $p$ with $p/n\rightarrow c>0$, we derive limits for $d_1,\ldots,d_k$ that are $\sqrt{n/k}$-consistent and establish their asymptotic normality.
+Our results accommodate an increasing $k$ up to $ o(n^{1/3})$ or $ o(n^{1/4})$, with general spiked eigenvalues and bulk eigenvalues.
+Second, for fixed $p$, we propose a general estimation criterion that consistently estimates $k$, achieving consistency under weaker penalty terms than the BIC.
+Third, under a standard spiked covariance model with diverging $p$ and $p/n\rightarrow c>0$, we introduce a consistent and unifying GIC that adapts to the signal-to-noise ratio, allowing for $k=o(n^{1/3})$.
+This approach is extended to general spiked covariance models with an adjusted GIC.

 The rest of the paper is organized as follows.
-Section \ref{sec:notation} introduces the notation and preliminaries.
-Section \ref{section:ILP} proposes a consistent generalized estimation criterion when $p$ is fixed.
-Section \ref{section:extension} establishes limiting laws of the spiked eigenvalues of the sample covariance matrix and proposes a consistent generalized estimation criterion when $p,n\rightarrow\infty$, while $k$ is allowed to diverge.
-Furthermore, our results are extended to a general population distribution without assuming normality.
-Section \ref{section:experiments} presents comparative simulation studies and Section \ref{sec:proof} includes proofs of Theorems \ref{theorem:2}, \ref{thm2}-\ref{theorem:4}.
-The proofs of other results, including Lemmas \ref{lemma:2}-\ref{lemma:diagonal}, and other technical details, are provided in the Supplementary Material.
+Section \ref{section:asy} establishes limiting laws of spiked sample eigenvalues and Section \ref{sec:ic} proposes consistent estimation criteria under standard and general spiked covariance models with fixed and diverging $p,k$.
+Section \ref{section:experiments} presents simulation studies that compare with several other methods and Section \ref{section:empirical} analyzes three real-world data sets.
+A short discussion section concludes the article.
+All proofs are provided in the Supplementary Materials.